 The Pandemic and All-Hazards Preparedness Reauthorization Act of 2013 (PAHPRA), requires FDA to issue an annual report detailing its medical countermeasure activities.
 This report responds to that requirement for the latest fiscal year available.

-The FY 2020 report includes a snapshot of the Agency's COVID-19 response efforts through September 30, 2020.
+The FY 2021 report includes a snapshot of the Agency's COVID-19 response efforts through September 30, 2021, and a new infographic about FDA's COVID-19 response from the beginning of the COVID-19 public health emergency through the end of FY 2021 (September 30, 2021).

 For current updates from MCMi, including updates after the reporting period, subscribe to our newsletter by entering your email in the box below, or visit our news and events page.